Boruch-Baum/emacs-xhair/README.md

   * Simplifies code-base
   * Applies a single unique face, by default
   * Suspends `yascroll-bar-mode`, to not interfere with `vline-mode`
-  * Reports POINT for all navgitaion for duration of mode
+  * Reports POINT for all navigation for duration of mode
   * Delays `eldoc-mode` messages, to not interfere with reporting POINT
   * Suppresses output to *Messages* buffer
   * Changes documentation